Foreign policy of the second Trump administration: Failed ceasefire talks

 On May 25, after Russia launched its biggest drone attack of the war and killed 13 people, Trump wrote on social media: "I've always had a very good relationship with Vladimir Putin of Russia, but something has happened to him.
 He has gone absolutely CRAZY!".
 Trump added "I've always said that he wants ALL of Ukraine, not just a piece of it, and maybe that's proving to be right, but if he does, it will lead to the downfall of Russia!".
 Trump also said of Zelenskyy, "Everything out of his mouth causes problems, I don't like it, and it better stop".
 He again warned of sanctions against Russia.
 The Kremlin described Trump's posts as "emotional".

 On May 28, Trump said he would know within two weeks whether Putin was serious about ending the war or was just "tapping us along".
 In May, June and July, Russian missile and drone attacks on Ukraine increased dramatically.

-In June 2025, Trump rejected Putin's offer to mediate a ceasefire in the Iran–Israel war, telling him to focus on mediating a ceasefire in the Russo-Ukrainian War.
+In June 2025, Trump rejected Putin's offer to mediate a ceasefire in the Twelve-Day War, telling him to focus on mediating a ceasefire in the Russo-Ukrainian War.
 In July 2025, Trump approved more weapons for Ukraine.

 On July 14, Trump announced a major policy reversal by agreeing to send Patriot air‑defense missile systems to Ukraine, financed and reimbursed by NATO and EU allies.
 He also threatened to impose 100% tariffs and secondary sanctions on countries buying Russian oil if Russia did not agree to a ceasefire within 50 days.
 On July 28, Trump announced that the deadline would be shortened to 10 or 12 days.

 When Trump's deadline arrived on August 8, instead of imposing sanctions, Trump announced that he would host Putin in Alaska on August 15.
 Shortly before the Alaska meeting, Trump warned that there would be "severe consequences" for Russia if Putin did not agree to a ceasefire.
 No ceasefire was announced after the summit.
 Trump changed his mind and agreed with Putin that no ceasefire was needed before a peace agreement.